Generic Name: Magnesium sulfate heptahydrate

 Since Magnesium is distributed into milk during parenteral Magnesium sulfate administration, the drug should be used with caution in nursing women.

 Geriatric patients often require reduced dosage because of impaired renal function.
-In patients with severe impairment, dosage should not exceed 20 grams in 48 hours.
+In patients with severe impairment, dosage should not exceed 20 g in 48 hours.
 Serum Magnesium should be monitored in such patients.

 The adverse effects of parenterally administered Magnesium usually are the result of Magnesium intoxication.
-These include flushing, sweating, hypotension, depressed reflexes, flaccid paralysis, hypothermia, circulatory collapse, cardiac and central nervous system depression proceeding to respiratory paralysis.
+These include flushing, sweating, hypotension, depressed reflexes, flaccid paralysis, hypothermia, circulatory collapse, cardiac and CNS depression proceeding to respiratory paralysis.
 Hypocalcemia with signs of tetany secondary to Magnesium sulfate therapy for eclampsia has been reported.

 For Treatment of Overdose